MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 The class
 :py:class:`compass.ocean.tests.global_ocean.mesh.ec30to60.EC30to60Mesh` defines
 the resolution for both meshes.
-The ``compass.ocean.tests.global_ocean.mesh.ec30to60`` module includes  namelist options appropriate for forward simulations with split-explicit (but not RK4) time integration on this mesh.
+The ``compass.ocean.tests.global_ocean.mesh.ec30to60`` package includes  namelist options appropriate for forward simulations with split-explicit (but not RK4) time integration on this mesh.
 These set the time step and default run duration for short runs with this mesh.